-No matter what time of year it is in Tyler, there's one type of pest that is always happy to make its presence known.
+No matter what time of year it is in Texas, there's one type of pest that is always happy to make its presence known.
 This pest is none other than the rodent.
 While there are many species of rodents available, the two most troublesome for homeowners are mice and rats.

 These two rodents look remarkably similar and even boast some of the same habits.
 However, they possess key differences that everyone should be aware of when dealing with rodent infestations.
 These differences include but aren't limited to: